LucHermitte/VimFold4C/README.md

 - Eventually I got tired of the slow execution times and moved back to foldmethod=indent.

-- Here is a new (2014) version almost entirelly rewritten, that I hope will be fast enough to be usable.
+- Here is a new (2014) version almost entirely rewritten, that I hope will be fast enough to be usable.